SecretFoundation/SNIPs/SNIP-721.md

 | operators | array of [Cw721Approval (see above)](#cw721approval) | List of approvals to transfer all of the owner's tokens  | no       |

 ### <a name="inventoryapprovals"></a> InventoryApprovals
 InventoryApprovals returns whether all the address' tokens have public ownership and/or public display of private metadata, and lists all the inventory-wide approvals the address has granted.
+Only the viewing key for this specified address should be accepted.

 ##### Request
 ```